Halay

 Halay is the national dance of Turkey.
 It refers to all traditional circular and line dances performed across the country.
-The term is used among Turks, Kurds, and Asia Minor Greeks (particularly Pontic Greeks, Karamanlides, Cappadocian Greeks).
+The term is used among Turks, Kurds, Arabs, and Asia Minor Greeks (particularly Pontic Greeks, Karamanlides, and Cappadocian Greeks).

 Circular and line dances in Turkey are commonly performed at weddings and festive gatherings, traditionally accompanied by the zurna and davul, or sometimes by the singing of the dancers themselves.
 In recent years, electronic instruments have increasingly been used in place of traditional musical instruments.
 Halay dancers typically form a circle or a line, holding each other by the fingers, hands, or shoulders.
 The first and last dancers may also hold a handkerchief known as a mendil.
 These dances usually begin slowly and gradually speed up in tempo, and their name, style, and musical characteristics vary from one town or village to another.

 History and etymology

 History

 The term halay is derived from a Pontic Greek folk dance called "Χαλάι" (Khalái), who emerged in Central Anatolia (Cappadocia) in the early 20th century when Pontic Greek miners migrated from the Eastern Black Sea to the district of Akdağmadeni in Yozgat Province.
 The name of the dance was taken from the refrain of a Turkish folk song popular among the community that accompanied the dance, suggesting that these Pontic Greeks were Turkish-speaking.

 It was a slow-paced, semi-circular dance, characterized by intense bending movements and rhythmic foot strikes.
 Dancers would start with their right foot, taking the first three steps diagonally to the right.
 On the fourth step, they would extend their feet toward the center of the circle, then step backward with the left foot on the fifth step, placing the toe inward and the heel outward.
 They would return to the position of the fourth step on the sixth step, then repeat the sequence, moving in unison to the accompaniment of musical instruments, such as the violin, oud, zurna and davul.

 The dance soon became widely recognized among other communities in Cappadocia, who began using the term to refer to all circular and line folk dances throughout the country.
 Variants later spread to the provinces of Sivas, Çorum, Kayseri, and other areas of northern Cappadocia, each developing distinct local characteristics while maintaining the fundamental structure and rhythm of the original dance.

 The historical documentation of halay dates back to the early 20th century.
 The earliest known written definition of the word halay appears in the 1932 ethnographic compilation Anadilden Derlemeler by Hamit Zübeyir Koşay and İshak Işıtman, where halay is defined as a hand-held line dance from Central Anatolia, accompanied by the zurna and davul.
 However, an earlier reference to the dance itself, explicitly identified as halay, is found in the 1928 edition of Dârülelhan Külliyatı: Anadolu Halk Şarkıları, which includes a record of the folk dance Çenber (also spelled Çember or Çemberim) from the Sivas Province, listed under this designation.